BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-2/index.md

 > Note: The above assumes you have already created a MySQL database for this project.

 ## Creating our Models and Migrations
 Laravel by default ships with a user model and it's migration file.
-We would want to include an `api_token` column to our User migration file for our api authentication therefore, let’s edit out this migration file located at `database/migrations/2014_10_12_000000_create_users_table.php`:
+We would want to include an `api_token` column to our User migration file for our api authentication therefore, let’s edit out this migration:
 ```php
 // database/migrations/2014_10_12_000000_create_users_table.php